Shafique95/Fontive-privacy-policy/README.md

 ## 6. Contact Us

-If you have any questions or concerns, please contact us at [intelligence.elites@gmail.com].
+If you have any questions or concerns, please contact us at [contact us](mailto:your@email.com).
 Thank you for using Fontive!